Getting outdoors is required right now, and Melburnians will take it any way it comes. Even if it means taking up kayaking.

-There’s a few good spots to go kayaking in Melbourne.
-Some are obviously BYO boat, but there’s a few operators that can help you out (if you’re a bit short in the kayak department).
-The best times are generally between September and April, when the weather’s less crap.
-Here are our favourite spots:
+There are a few good spots to go kayaking in Melbourne.
+Some are obviously BYO boat, but there are some operators that can help you out.

 Williamstown is a great spot if you’re learning the kayak ropes.
 The bay waves are usually pretty minimal, there’s easy access from either the back beach or marina foreshore, and the prospect of fish and chips on the pier makes all the shoulder agony worth it.
 Either paddle around Point Gellibrand, or hook a left and head up the Yarra mouth to Fisherman’s Bend.
 You can also spot dolphins, cormorants and boat wrecks, if you take the right routes.
 If you’re looking for a tour, check this one out.